Peer Review

 Review criteria for research papers, Design Reports, and review papers

-All articles are subjected to a double-blind peer review and cross-read by at least one person foreign to the subject.
+All articles are subjected to a double-blind peer review and by a so-called "non-expert" reviewer with expertise in a field outside the article’s subject.

 Expert opinions are based on